mortevs/Master-Project/README.md

+For latest repository concerning this work, see the Smipps repository

 Modeling and simulating an integrated petroleum production system in Excel can be a demanding and time-consuming task.
 In the following project a Python application has been developed to streamline this process.
 The application is to function as a platform for investigation, modeling,